Menu:

 Rob Borthwick ensures that pointfourone covers the full range of the sporting continuum, with a lifetime of participating in grass roots football and road-running at school, college and club level.
 He understands the rewards (and frustrations) of the sporting volunteer from being the secretary of a local football club.

-Having graduated from Durham University, Rob Borthwick worked in the local authority sector, before moving to Sport England when it became a Lottery distributor in January 1995.
-Rob had a number of senior roles in his six years at Sport England, in both the Major Projects Team and the Lottery Unit.
+Having graduated from Durham University, Rob Borthwick worked in the local authority sector, before moving to Sport England in January 1995 where he had a number of senior roles in both the Major Projects Team and the Lottery Unit.

 These roles required detailed analysis and understanding of capital projects plus the sports development outputs that they could bring, as well as project and staff management.

 His breadth of knowledge and experience was recognised by UK Athletics in 2000, and he moved to work for the governing body as a Special Projects Manager.
-In seven years at UKA he worked on a diverse range of projects, reflecting the changes in a growing governing body.
+In seven years at UKA he worked on a diverse range of projects.

-Rob Borthwick worked on the two London High Performance Athletics Centres (HiPACs) – at Lee Valley and Brunel - from site searches, through design and construction to successful openings.
-Both HiPACs are now at the forefront of the Team GB’s preparation for Beijing 2008 and London 2012.
+He led the NGB input into the development of the two London High Performance Athletics Centres (HiPACs) – at Lee Valley and Brunel - from site searches, through design and construction to successful openings.
+Both HiPACs were at the forefront of the Team GB’s preparation for London 2012.

 Rob devised The Community Athletics Refurbishment Programme - a £5m Lottery investment that resulted in a total of £12m being spent at 87 tracks across England.

-After being heavily involved in the governance and structural reforms in athletics that led to a Government investment of £41m into the sport, Rob Borthwick worked on his final major project for UKA: the creation of The Power of 10.
+After being heavily involved in the governance and structural reforms in athletics that led to a Government investment of £41m into the sport, he worked on his final major project for UKA: the creation of The Power of 10, an online targets and ranking system for athletics in the UK.